The Paula M. Trienens Institute Six Pillars of Decarbonization

 Dunn, whose expertise lies in life cycle analysis of emerging technologies, is also working on evaluating tax credit policy for producing hydrogen from green energy sources.
 “The framing of tax credit eligibility for hydrogen producers in the U.S. is really interesting with stipulations including proving that they used green electricity that is new or otherwise would have gone unused,” she said.
 Collaborators in that study include Chiara LoPrete of Penn State University.

-Northwestern has also received more than $10 million from the DOE to lead an Energy Frontier Research Center (EFRC) focused on developing hydrogen-based energy technologies called the Center for Hydrogen in Energy and Information Sciences (HEISs).
+Northwestern has also received more than $10 million from the DOE to lead an Energy Frontier Research Center (EFRC) focused on the fundamental science underpinning hydrogen-based energy technologies called the Center for Hydrogen in Energy and Information Sciences (HEISs).

 That center is led by Haile, a fuel cell pioneer who has developed record-performance fuel cells in both electrolysis (for hydrogen production) and power generation.
 Her colleague Scott Barnett, professor of materials science and engineering and a Faculty Affiliate of the Trienens Institute, has also achieved record performance on these cells at higher temperatures, and is studying how to make them last longer.

-Northwestern’s research is fueled by faculty including Ted Sargent, executive director of the Trienens Institute, and Linsey Seitz, assistant professor of chemical and biological engineering and a Faculty Affiliate of the Trienens Institute.
+Northwestern’s research in hydrogen is fueled by faculty including Ted Sargent, executive director of the Trienens Institute, and Linsey Seitz, assistant professor of chemical and biological engineering and a Faculty Affiliate of the Trienens Institute.
+David Dunand, professor of materials science and engineering, is deploying hydrogen to decarbonize manufacturing of steel.
 Partnering with Argonne National Laboratory allows researchers access to facilities to help them characterize materials and processes.
 Argonne is a partner in HEISs and is involved in MachH2 research.

 Ultimately, researchers from the Deploy pillar will build on the research of those working across the Six Pillars of Decarbonization to reduce fossil fuels.
 Together, they hope to facilitate a transition to clean energy.
 “If they can create green electricity, we can be ready to help store it,” Dunn said.